-But then the cramps don’t go away and she finds out she’s got cancer and she’s about to face a long medical battle, and god knows how long out of work.
+But then the cramps don’t go away and she finds out she’s got stomach cancer and she’s about to face a long medical battle, and God knows how long out of work.

-Those 10 paid sick days are all the company cover.
+Those 10 paid sick days are all the company offer.

 So, what happens next?
 And what if something like that were to happen to you?

 Stories like Sarah’s happen all the time.
 Life happens – and sometimes it happens hard.
-Most of us don’t really think about our sick leave – it’s not something we consider when negotiating over a new job or your current contract.
+Most of us don’t really think about protecting our salary in the event of sick leave – it’s not something we consider when negotiating over a new job or your current contract.

 You’re probably too busy finagling over the dollar bills you’re making.

 But sick pay is important – especially if you’ve got a good employer who is willing to cough up for more than a few days.